 We’re excited to announce that you’re now able to start investing in an Individual Retirement Account (IRA) with Upstart!
 Investing in Upstart loans can be a great way to earn a solid return with low volatility and monthly cash flow – now you can take advantage of the tax advantages of an IRA while investing through Upstart.

-Benefits Of Investing With An IRA
+Benefits Of Investing In An IRA

 The primary benefit is tax deferred growth.
 The graph below shows the growth of a $100,000 investment over 25 years.
 This scenario assumes a 7% annual return and a tax rate of 30% on returns.
 The tax deferred account would be worth approximately $540,000, while the taxable account would be about $330,000.

-Funding Your IRA
+Funding Your Individual Retirement Account